Charly1357/project1cristina/README.md

 concerts and there friends .It is focussed on giving them a nice image of what will await them during the concerts.

-The idea of this webpage is to enlarge the number of people who are able to know the place and time of the concerts during the year .
+The idea of this webpage is to enlarge the number of people who visit the concerts during the year .

 ### Structure